 SPD Employee A's BWC footage does not capture the Complainant's side of the conversation.
-The OPO interview of the Complainant attempted to learn their side of the conversation with SPD Employee A. The Complainant said SPD Employee A assumed that they did not want to help the police.
-The Complainant said they requested a search warrant because they run a mental health facility and they need to protect their clients and their rights.
-The Complainant said they need to ensure they would not violate their clients' rights.
-They wanted to get legal advice since they had never experienced this before.
-The Complainant called SPD Employee A back to say they would need a warrant.
-City Council Employee 1 said they were present when the Complainant was on the phone with SPD Employee A because they were concerned when they heard the Complainant say "warrant" on the phone.
-They said they did not hear the Complainant say the words "not enthused to help," but did recall hearing the Complainant say multiple times, "you are going to need a warrant for that."
-Immediately following the call, the Complainant grabbed their things and told City Council Employee 1 that they had to go take care of something.
+The OPO interview of the Complainant attempted to learn their side of the conversation with SPD Employee A. The Complainant said SPD Employee A assumed that they did not want to help the police.87 The Complainant said they requested a search warrant because they run a mental health facility and they need to protect their clients and their rights.88 The Complainant said they need to ensure they would not violate their clients' rights.89 They wanted to get legal advice since they had never experienced this before.90 The Complainant called SPD Employee A back to say they would need a warrant.
+City Council Employee 1 said they were present when the Complainant say "warrant" on the phone.91 They said they did not hear the Complainant say the words "not enthused to help," but did recall hearing the Complainant say multiple times, "you are going to need a warrant for that."92 Immediately following the call, the Complainant grabbed their things and told City Council Employee 1 that they had to go take care of something.